 Use interval training - Using interval training, such as the 3 minutes work / 1 minute rest format of a boxing match, allows you to put in high-intensity work while still having time to catch your breath, relax your muscles, recover, and stay hydrated.

 Do not feel guilty for taking a rest day - The very best boxers and athletes in the world (whether it’s Canelo Alvarez, Terrence Crawford, or Floyd Mayweather) all take at least one rest day each week--and sometimes even two unless they are in the last half of a boxing training camp.
-It's okay to train when you’re sore, but if you can’t move your shoulders without wincing or you find yourself shuffling along the floor because walking hurts, take some time off.
+It's okay to train when you’re sore, but if you can’t move your shoulders without wincing or you find yourself shuffling along the floor because walking hurts, take a recovery day.
 You won’t accomplish anything training like that.
 Your muscles need time to recover and rebuild.
 Without adequate rest, you’ll be setting yourself up for injury later on.

 Training at home can be hard, but with a good game plan, a solid support system, and boxing/kickboxing training program like FightCamp, and a little bit of practice, you can keep yourself moving towards your goals, whatever your level!

 Remember, it’s all about commitment, dedication, and focus.
 We all have an inner fighter, and whether you’re looking to train boxing or start a general at-home fitness routine, you’ve got what it takes!
 If you fit your training into your schedule, set small, manageable goals, and allow yourself time to rest and recover, you’ll be unstoppable.

 Are you ready to start your at-home fitness routine and train like a fighter?
 Get access to hundreds of boxing, kickboxing, strength, conditioning, recovery, and stretching workouts that will push you mentally and physically.
 Download the FREE FightCamp App and train with real fighters from the comfort of your own home.